Updated on: 11/25/2019

 Veterans Experiencing Hearing Damage as a Result of Defective Earplugs 3M

-It is largely unknown at this time just how many individuals could have been impacted by the defective earplugs, but individuals who served between 2003 and 2015 and are experiencing hearing loss should reach out to the award winning team at Davis Law Group.
+It is largely unknown at this time just how many individuals could have been impacted by the defective earplugs, but individuals who served between 2003 and 2015 and are experiencing hearing loss should reach out to the award winning personal injury attorneys at Davis Law Group.

 Our Group of Attorneys is currently investigating numerous 3M claims and can help determine if you have a case through our consultations by phone at 206-727-4000 or online using the chat feature, or contact form.